-SAM HOUSTON STATE UNIVERSITY Data Center or this audit are actively being addressed.
-The details are not pro Environment and exemptions allowed for information that relates to compute network security or to the design, operation, or defense of a co mputer network (Texas Physical Security, Government Code 552.139).
-December 2017 There were twenty-four (24) audit recommendations resulting from this audit.
-The status for these items are as follows: One (1) recommendation: Implemented Two (2) recommendations: Verification of Implem entation in Progress Seventeen (17) recommendations: In Progress Four (4) recommendations: Planned Public Funds Ensure that written procedures include all specifically Management agrees with the recommendation.
-In Progress Investment Act, required controls within the Investment Policy for Management will include these controls in written December 2017 Operating Funds and Endowment Funds. procedures to ensure compliance with the TSUS policy.
+SAM HOUSTON STATE UNIVERSITY Data Center Environment and Physical Security, December 2017 There were twenty-four (24) audit recommendations resulting from this audit.
+The status for these items are as follows: One (1) recommendation: Implemented Two (2) recommendations: Verification of Implementation in Progress Seventeen (17) recommendations: In Progress Four (4) recommendations: Planned Public Funds Investment Act, December 2017 Ensure that written procedures include all specifically required controls within the Investment Policy for Operating Funds and Endowment Funds.
+Management agrees with the recommendation.
+Management will include these controls in written procedures to ensure compliance with the TSUS policy.
+In Progress